ChronoSheets/ChronoSheets-CSharp-Client/docs/UserPayRatesApi.md

         public void main()
         {
             var apiInstance = new UserPayRatesApi();
-            var userId = 56;  // int? |
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var userId = 56;  // int? | The ID of the User for which you want to get UserHourlyRate objects var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Get a collection of pay rates for a particular user, specified by user id CSApiResponseListUserHourlyRate result = apiInstance.UserPayRatesGetPayRates(userId, xChronosheetsAuth);
+                // Get a collection of pay rates for a particular user, specified by user id.
+Requires the 'ManageOrganisationUsers' permission.
+                CSApiResponseListUserHourlyRate result = apiInstance.UserPayRatesGetPayRates(userId, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }